 Conveyor belt systems are used by a variety of industries to assist in transporting, assembling, packaging, and more.
 Conveyors relieve staff from dangerous lifting tasks and expedite productivity.
-Because conveyor systems are so critical to the safety and efficacy of fabrication shops, conveyor calculations for proper design are necessary to prevent overloading your system.
+Because conveyor systems are so crucial to the safety and success of fabrication shops, conveyor calculations for proper design are necessary to prevent overloading your system.
 Redline Systems Inc delves into which measurements to acquire when assessing your equipment and the equations needed to achieve those calculations.

 Conveyor Calculations Legend